texnokrates/jekyll-theme-piraatit/development.md

 sure you have [Gulp CLI](https://www.npmjs.com/package/gulp-cli) installed or install it with `npm install -g gulp-cli`.
 Then, follow these steps:

-1. In the `jekyll-theme-pirati` folder, run `gulp build && gulp prepareGem`
+1. In the `jekyll-theme-piraatit` folder, run `gulp build && gulp prepareGem`
 2. Update gemfile in your site to use GitHub as a source for the theme:
-    * Comment out your current `jekyll-theme-pirati` gem dependency
+    * Comment out your current `jekyll-theme-piraatit` gem dependency
-    * Use `gem "jekyll-theme-pirati", github: "pirati-web/jekyll-theme-pirati", branch: "master"` instead
+    * Use `gem "jekyll-theme-piraatit", github: "texnokrates/jekyll-theme-piraatit", branch: "master"` instead
-3. In your site's directory, run: `bundle config local.jekyll-theme-pirati [path to your jekyll-theme-pirati]/.gembuild`
+3. In your site's directory, run: `bundle config local.jekyll-theme-piraatit [path to your jekyll-theme-piraatit]/.gembuild`

-Now, when you launch your site, it will use your local `jekyll-theme-pirati` code.
+Now, when you launch your site, it will use your local `jekyll-theme-piraatit` code.
 Whenever you update it, you should run `gulp build && gulp prepareGem` again and rebuild the site.